Key takeaways:

 Save with patient assistance programs.
 If you’re uninsured or underinsured, you may be eligible for Xarelto’s patient assistance program, which offers the medication free of charge.

-One dose of Xarelto, the 2.5 mg tablets, is now available as a generic, too.
-A 1-month supply of generic Xarelto 2.5 mg is about $36.43 with a free GoodRx coupon.
+Save with GoodRx.
+One dose of Xarelto, the 2.5 mg tablets, is now available as a lower-cost generic.
+A 1-month supply of generic Xarelto 2.5 mg costs as low as $38.84 with a free GoodRx coupon.

 Frequently asked questions